E. E. Cummings

-Life

-Early years
+Early life and education

-Edward Estlin Cummings was born on October 14, 1894, in Cambridge, Massachusetts, to Edward Cummings and Rebecca Haswell, a well-known Unitarian upper-class couple in the city.
+Cummings was born on October 14, 1894, in Cambridge, Massachusetts, to Edward Cummings and Rebecca Haswell, a well-known Unitarian upper-class couple in the city.
 His father was a professor at Harvard University who later became nationally known as the minister of South Congregational Church (Unitarian) in Boston, Massachusetts.
 His mother, who loved to spend time with her children, played games with Edward and his sister, Elizabeth.
 From an early age, Cummings's parents supported his creative gifts.
 Cummings wrote poems and drew as a child, and he often played outdoors with the other children who lived in his neighborhood.
 He grew up in the company of family friends such as the philosophers William James and Josiah Royce.
 Many of Cummings's summers were spent on Silver Lake in Madison, New Hampshire, where his father had built two houses along the eastern shore.
 The family ultimately purchased the nearby Joy Farm where Cummings had his primary summer residence.

 He expressed transcendental leanings his entire life.
 As he matured, Cummings moved to an "I, Thou" relationship with God.
-His journals are replete with references to "le bon Dieu," as well as prayers for inspiration in his poetry and artwork (such as "Bon Dieu! may i some day do something truly great. amen.").
+His journals are replete with references to "le bon Dieu, as well as prayers for inspiration in his poetry and artwork (such as "Bon Dieu! may i some day do something truly great. amen. [sic]").
 Cummings "also prayed for strength to be his essential self ('may I be I is the only prayer—not may I be great or good or beautiful or wise or strong'), and for relief of spirit in times of depression ('almighty God!
 I thank thee for my soul; & may I never die spiritually into a mere mind through disease of loneliness')".

 Cummings wanted to be a poet from childhood and wrote poetry daily from age 8 to 22, exploring assorted forms.
 He studied Latin and Greek at Cambridge Latin High School.
 He attended Harvard University, graduating with a Bachelor of Arts degree magna cum laude and was elected to the Phi Beta Kappa society in 1915.
 The following year, he received a Master of Arts degree from the university.
 During his studies at Harvard, he developed an interest in modern poetry, which ignored conventional grammar and syntax and aimed for a dynamic use of language.
 His first published poems appeared in Eight Harvard Poets (1917).
 Upon graduating, he worked for a book dealer.